Back to Tennessee

 Plain English: The amendment changes the deadline for acute care hospitals licensed after July 1, 2028 to comply with certain requirements and adjusts the date when a report on payor mix must be completed.

-• Changes the licensing date from July 1, 2030 to July 1, 2028 for acute care hospitals to follow specific rules.
+• Changes the licensing requirement timeline from July 1, 2030 to July 1, 2028 for acute care hospitals.

-• Moves up the deadline for completing a report that includes information about different types of payments received by hospitals from July 1, 2028 to January 1, 2029.
+• Moves the deadline for completing a report that includes a compilation of payor mix from July 1, 2028 to January 1, 2029.

 Amendment 7-0 to HB0819